Two German artists say switch of flags above Brooklyn Bridge was "art project"

 The claim of credit by the artists appears to have taken the NYPD by surprise.

-NYPD Deputy Commissioner for Intelligence John Miller said at a news conference last month that the NYPD had video showing four or five people crossing the bridge just after 3 a.m.
+NYPD Deputy Commissioner for Intelligence John Miller said at a news conference Wednesday that the NYPD has video that shows four or five people crossing the bridge just after 3 a.m.
+Tuesday.
 Within the hour, the light that normally illuminates the flag on the Brooklyn side of the bridge flickered and appeared to go out.
 A few minutes later the same thing occurred on the tower on the Manhattan side.

 “At this time, it appears it has no particular nexus to terrorism or even politics,” Miller said Tuesday.
 “This may be somebody’s art project, or it may be an attempt at making some kind of statement, but at this point it’s not clear what the statement is.”